sebastian-ilari/FastTickets/Python/README.md

 ## API tests

-These tests also run in an In-memory SQLite database and can be run with the following command:
+These tests also run in an In-memory SQLite database.
+Each test run is wrapped in a transaction that is rolled back right after the test is run (see `session_fixture` function in `conftest.py`).
+So each test will use the same seeded data.

+Tests can be run with the following command:

 ```
 pytest -v